anamargaridarl/MIEIC_LPOO/docs/README.md

 ## Implemented Features
  ### Menu
 The program opens in a menu that allows the user to choose between two options using the arrow up and down keys.
 Its possible to opt by **starting the game** or go to a **help menu** where all the instructions of the game are on display to see.

-To exit the program or to go back to the main menu from the help option the user should press the Q key.
+To quit the current game and go back to the main menu press Z. To exit the program use Q in lanterna and the option exit in the Swing version.
 ### Game

 **Move Character -** By pressing the arrow keys your character will move around in the game.